Morning Buzz with Kamer Sosnovskiy

-NAVAL AIR STATION SIGONELLA, Italy (Oct.
-9, 2025) An interview with Kamer Sosnovskiy, a volunteer for United Service Organizations Sigonella, to discuss upcoming events on Naval Air Station Sigonella.
+NAVAL AIR STATION SIGONELLA, Italy (Nov.
+20, 2025) An interview with Kamer Sosnovskiy, a volunteer for United Service Organizations Sigonella, to discuss upcoming events on Naval Air Station Sigonella.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoW personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist 2nd Class Eloise A. Johnson)
+(U.S. Navy audio by Mass Communication Specialist Seaman Anthony Garro)

 |Date Taken: